-Mr. Mwesigye Patrick, the team leader of Uganda Youth and Adolescents health forum (UYAHF) which is one of the three implementing partners said that he is very excited for Power to Youth to be in Isingiro since by its nature, the district is very big, hard to reach with a very poor road network, over highly overpopulated with a wide range of people from different nationalities and tribes and also a refugee host district.
+Mr. Mwesigye Patrick, the team leader of Uganda Youth and Adolescents health forum (UYAHF), one of the three implementing partners said that he is very excited for Power to Youth to be in Isingiro considering the fact that it is highly populated and a hosts district of one of the largest refugee community at Nakivale.

 “In this project, we are three partners who will play different but joint roles.
-Men engage who are the lead partners will bring the expertise of men and boys, UYAHF brings the young people on board while EASSI brings the issues of women and girls on board gender,” Mwesigye added.
+Men engage who are the lead partners will bring the expertise of men and boys, UYAHF brings the young people on board while EASSI brings the issues of women and girls on board,” Mwesigye added.

-He noted that the PTY program understands that Pregnancy means a lot to girls; an end to school, devastating health effects, stigmatization, infections, ruptured uterus, abstracted labor, low self-esteem, unsafe abortions and therefore PTY comes to address these issues through accountability, advocacy, youth empowerment, capacity building, research and learning.
+He noted that the PTY program understands that teenage pregnancy affects many girls in different ways including; ending their school, devastating health effects, stigmatization, infections, ruptured uterus, abstracted labor, low self-esteem, unsafe abortions, and therefore PTY comes to address these issues through accountability, advocacy, youth empowerment, capacity building, research, and learning.
 He called upon the different stakeholders to take up this project and own it so that it can create a lasting impact in the community.

 Like in the other districts, the meeting was summarized by the formation of technical working groups which included representation from Health, education, community development, 3 young people, CSO representative, media, religious and cultural leader.
 And these will be accountable to the LC.5, RDC, and CAO.
 The sub-counties in which the program is going to be implemented were identified and the work plan was also prepared.